I’ve had the Segway Ninebot ES2 for three years now. I will describe my experience with it in this review.

 There is a special pedal on the stem that you use for folding.
 While stepping on it, you need to push the handles away a bit.
 You can then fold the stem until you lock it into the rear fender.

-The price of Ninebot ES2 indicates that it is supposed to be a product for the general public, neither low budget nor high end.
+The price of Ninebot ES2 indicates that it is supposed to be a product for the general public, neither low-budget nor high-end.

-The quality you get far exceeds the price in my opinion.
+But the quality you get far exceeds the price in my opinion.
 That is the main reason why it has seen great adoption rates and also developed a passionate audience around it.

 However, many users from smaller towns, and even the countryside, have expressed great satisfaction with the scooter in online reviews.
-Which means it’s not a one-trick pony and can find its uses in many places.
+This means it’s not a one-trick pony and can find its uses in many places.

 The Ninebot has a fairly smooth, stable ride.
 Even on not-so-smooth surfaces, like sidewalks with cuts in them, older streets or streets with cracks and bumps in them, brick-like surfaces like city squares, the scooter maintains a nice easy ride.